adishavit/argh/README.md

 *Argh!* So many different command line processing libraries out there and none of them just work!
 Some bring their whole extended family of related and unrelated external dependencies, some require quirky syntax and/or very verbose setups that sacrifice simplicity for the generation of a cute usage message and validation.
 Others do not build on multiple plaforms - for some even their own tests and trivial usage cause crashes on some systems. *Argh!*

-If you're writing a product quality highly-sophisticated command line tool, then `Boost.Program_options` and its kin should be your go-to tools (you may already even have Boost as a dependency anyway).
+If you're writing a highly-sophisticated command line tool, then `Boost.Program_options` and its kin should be your go-to tools (you may already even have Boost as a dependency anyway).
 However, if you need just a few options with minimal fuss give the single header file `argh` a try.

 ## TL;DR